RafiKueng/ScienceCloudSetup/setup.md

     /var/www/labs.spacewarps.org

-10.0.11.X: "appserver" application server plan for multiple

-10.0.12.X: "staticserver" static file server one will problably always be sufficent, but plan for multiple anyways
+10.0.11.X: "staticserver" static file server one will problably always be sufficent, but plan for multiple anyways

+10.0.20.X: "appserver-spl" application server for spaghettilens plan for multiple

+10.0.21.X: "appserver-SomeOtherApp" application server for SomeOtherApp plan for multiple

+...

 10.0.20.X: "dbserver" database server there will probably be more than one, but let another girl/guy worry about how to shard CouchDB.. the loadbalancer should probably be on .1 later..